The original version of this article was written by Jess Bacon and published on 31 May 2024.

 1. Aftersun (2022)

-The second of Mescal’s Cannes premieres was Charlotte Wells’ Aftersun, a movie that came into the festival with little fanfare and ended up being voted by some publications as the best movie of the year.
-This is one for fans of great coming-of-age movies like Call Me By Your Name and Moonlight.
-Be warned, it’s a deeply melancholy and personal act of artistic expression, but an incredibly beautiful one too.
+The second of Mescal’s Cannes premieres in 2022 was Charlotte Wells’ Aftersun, a movie that came into the festival with little fanfare and ended up being voted by some reputable publications as the best movie of the year.
+This is one for fans of heart-wrenching coming-of-age movies like Call Me By Your Name and Moonlight—another entry in the canon of deeply personal, honest and melancholy filmmaking, and an incredibly beautiful one, too.

-Mescal’s performance as a young, troubled father has, at least for now, become his standout role, earning him his first nomination for Best Actor at the Academy Awards.
+Mescal’s performance as a young, troubled, single father remains, at least for now, the standout moment in an already exceptional career—a role that earned him his first nomination for Best Actor at the Academy Awards.
 I’m certain it won’t be his last.